M-earnest/tutorial_jupyter_books/content/2_host/host_website.md

 ![Image of the settings under Branch.](../../static/branch.png)

-**5.Push a new commit to your repo, i.e. make a change to one file (e.g., add a line to your README.md)**
+**5. Push a new commit to your repo, i.e. make a change to one file (e.g., add a line to your README.md)**

 ### Checking Your Workflow